Schools & Districts

 Booker’s Seven Basic Plots Analysis: Tragedy

-Victor wants to uncover the secret of bringing things to life.
 Victor becomes aware of the vast power and destructiveness of nature.
-He seeks an education at the university of Ingolstadt.
-Unfortuna...
+He seeks an education at the University of Ingolstadt.
+Unfortunately, his professors don't exactly appreciate his interest in a...

 Three Act Plot Analysis